p4trvcja/p4trvcja.github.io/index.md

 ## What about the project?
-My wonderful team and I decided to create a quiz game based on a popular show **_Million dollar money drop_**, where the aim is to answer correctly to 10 questions and win **as many money as possible**.
+My team "Milionerzy" (ang. millionaires) and I decided to create a quiz game based on a popular show **"Million dollar money drop"**, where the aim is to answer correctly to 10 questions and win as many money as possible.
 The trick is that each answer option corresponds to a different trapdoor and only one answer is correct.
-The contestants have a fixed amount of time to distribute all the money among the drops as they see fit; however, they were required to leave at least one drop "clear", meaning that **no money may be allocated on at least one answer**.
+The contestants have a fixed amount of time to distribute all the money among the drops as they see fit; however, they were required to leave at least one drop "clear", meaning that no money may be allocated on at least one answer.
 [More Info](https://en.wikipedia.org/wiki/Million_Dollar_Money_Drop)

 Our version of the game will contain additional aspects which will diversify the contest.

+## In the future...
+What will the future bring?
+Noone knows.
+But my plans are to pass this semester and learn how to code.

+Stay tuned!
+Maybe our game will enter the market and sooner or later we'll become millionaires.